 And there we have it!
-An upcycled music man – brilliant for exploring all sorts of different sounds and noises outdoors.
-As with anything that involves screws, washers and the like, I would of course recommend adult supervision when kids are playing with the music man!
+An upcycled outdoor music man – brilliant for exploring all sorts of different sounds and noises.
+As with anything that involves screws, washers and the like I would of course recommend adult supervision when kids are playing with the outdoor music man.

 Have you ever made anything like this?
 An outdoor music wall or station maybe?
 We would love for you to come and share your musical set up on our Facebook page!